ilyatbn/aws_alwayson/README.md

 ![Options](img/opts_main.png)
 When you are done, exit the Options menu.
-Now you can add your user's IAM role or roles or click the time button to fetch them automatically.
-On AWS SSO, only automatic is avialble at this time since it is also acts as a scheduler.
+Now you can either add your user's IAM roles manually or click the blue clock button to fetch them automatically.
+**With AWS SSO, clicking the clock button is mandatory since it also acts as a scheduler to get credentials.**
 ![Main menu](img/main.png)

-Click on the slider to start the token and client auto refresh procedure.
-On AWS SSO, this only acts as a client token refresh since all roles are globally loaded and refreshed using the time button.
+Click on the slider button to start the token and client auto refresh procedure.
+**With AWS SSO, this only acts as a client token refresh since all roles are globally loaded and refreshed using the clock button.**

 After enabling the refresh you can also click on the CLI button to get the temporary STS credentials.
+**With AWS SSO, you have a button to open the AWS Web Console.**
 ### Updater Service installation
 The credentials updater service runs a minimalistic webserver on 127.0.0.1:31339 that listens requests for updates from the extension.
 To enabled this feature, click the toggle in the Options menu.